aimldl/vertex-ai/_sources/_I/1-introduction.md

 - the list of Vertex AI and Cloud ML products.

 The plethora of information provided by the doc is both blessing and curse.
 Undoubtedly, it is a useful resource serving as the single source of truth.
 Unfornately for a beginner, there are some hurdles to use Vertex AI even thought there are several "Getting started documents" for many sub-topics.

-## Useful Resource: Books
-There are several books in the topic of Vertex AI.

-[TODO: Show the list of books]

-The synpsis of each book will be provided in Appendix.

-[TODO: Buy them and read them all]
-[TODO: Provide a synopsis of each book]